GuanBam/HanoiTowerGeneralSolution/README.md

 ### Frame-Stewart Algorithm
 The core of algorithm lookes like below:
-1. Moving N-K from source to buffer (The left one will be the largest disk)
+1. Moving K from source to buffer (The left one will be the largest disk)
-2. Moving K from source to destination (Move the largest disk to destination)
+2. Moving N-K from source to destination (Move the largest disk to destination)
-3. Moving N-K from buffer to destination (Moving all disk on buffer to destination) To get the best K for current condition, we need tranverse all possible cases to determin which K will cause least move.
+3. Moving K from buffer to destination (Moving all disk on buffer to destination) To get the best K for current condition, we need tranverse all possible cases to determin which K will cause least move.

 Here let's consider N as disks in total,  K as disks to move, P as available pegs number, M() as function to obtain least move, we got: